 Communication and Notation

 Understanding and solving a problem are not enough.
-You also need to know the correct way of communicating it.
+You also need to know the correct way to communicate it.
 With the help of this Mathematical Practice, you’ll learn to use correct notation, language, and mathematical conventions to communicate results or solutions.

 “Remember to apply the core skills and Mathematical Practices you learned during your course content.
 Developing a clear understanding of the concepts and theorems and mastering the skill to apply those concepts effortlessly is the key to unlocking that 5 on your AP Calculus AB exam!”